 If you find that your symptoms are affecting your quality of life, then it is important to seek professional help.
 A therapist who specializes in treating ADHD can help you develop a treatment plan that is right for you.

-If you are interested in exploring therapy as a way to manage your ADHD, then please reach out to a professional.
+If you are interested in exploring Therapy for ADHD in San Jose, CA or Puerto RIco as a way to manage your ADHD, then please reach out to a professional.
 Kristin would be happy to discuss how therapy can help you manage your symptoms and live a happier, more grounded life.

 ***The ideas, concepts, and opinions expressed in all Living Openhearted posts are intended to be used for educational purposes only.
 The author and publisher are not rendering medical advice of any kind, nor are intended to replace medical advice, nor to diagnose, prescribe, or treat any disease, condition, illness, or injury.
 Authors and publisher claim no responsibility to any person or entity for any liability, loss, or damage as a result of the use, application, or interpretation of the material.